thothom/core/README.md

 	PrimaryGeneratedColumn,
 	Repository,
 } from "@techmmunity/compass";
-// All the plugins follow this naming pattern import { ExampleConnection } from "example-compass-plugin";
+// All connections from the plugins follow this naming pattern import { ExampleConnection } from "example-compass-plugin";

 const Connection = new ExampleConnection({